Public health, precision medicine and more: announcing new JI Awards for 2021

 Other programs – Cardiovascular, Renal, and Liver/GI diseases – received one new project each.
 Four remaining awards cover a variety of disciplines, from a study examining the drivers of depression among young physicians in both the US and China, to Xi’s Public Health-focused project with PKUHSC School of Stomatology Professor Yanmei Dong, DDS.
 Their study will introduce an emerging nanobubble technology developed in Xi's U-M lab as a possible means to reduce infections following endodontic procedures.

 "The partnership will allow my research team to access the animal model Dr. Dong has been working on in addition to clinical resources," said Xi.
 "We hope this collaboration will allow us to accelerate the bench-to-bed process for the biofilm control technologies my laboratory has developed."

 Professor of Radiology J. Brian Fowlkes and his collaborator, Associate Professor of Orthopedics and Trauma Xiaofeng Yin, plan to test a new imaging-based evaluation tool for patients with critical limb ischemia.

 One new project for 2021 focuses on COVID-19.
-Professor of Internal Medicine (and longtime JI faculty Mattias Kretzler and his partner, Professor of Nephrology Li Yang, plan to study how and why many COVID patients who suffer acute kidney injury seem to go on to develop chronic kidney disease.
+Professor of Internal Medicine (and longtime JI faculty) Mattias Kretzler and his partner, Professor of Nephrology Li Yang, plan to study how and why many COVID patients who suffer an acute kidney injury seem to go on to develop chronic kidney disease.

 This is the second COVID-related project to be funded by the JI.
 The sole JI award last year, for Associate Professor of Microbiology Oliver He and Peking University Institute of Nephrology Professor Luxia Zhang, was also for a study examining the link between kidney disease and COVID.